Roger Simon is the chief political columnist at Politico, an award-winning journalist and a New York Times best-selling author.

 In 1995, Simon won first-place awards from the Society of Professional Journalists and the Chesapeake Associated Press.

-In 2005, he won the National Headliner Award for magazine writing for his coverage of the 2004 presidential election.
 In 2004, he won the Washington Headliner Award for magazine writing.

-In April 1999, Simon was inducted into the Chicago Journalism Hall of Fame, whose members include Carl Sandburg, Ben Hecht, Ring Lardner and Mike Royko.
+In 1999, Simon was inducted into the Chicago Journalism Hall of Fame, whose members include Carl Sandburg, Ben Hecht, Ring Lardner and Mike Royko.

 Simon has been a Poynter media fellow at Yale University and a Hoover media fellow at Stanford University.
 In the spring of 2005, he was a fellow at the Harvard Institute of Politics, and in 2014, he was a fellow at the Institute of Politics at the University of Chicago.